orstavik/parse/README.md

 we then remove that node in the MO immediately, thus leaving the DOM intact.
 This will trick the MO to run as a macrotask (the readystatechange event is macro task event) before the readystatechange events.

+## race condition in Chrome97.0.4692.71

+When the last MO is triggered in Chrome97.0.4692.71, then the `document.readyState` remains at `loading` instead of being switched to `interactive` as it was before.
+This means that when the last MO runs, it is impossible to know if the document has been parsed till the end, or if there are more elements coming.
+Older Chrome did not behave like this, and neither does the other browsers.
+This means that Chrome97 will make an extra calls at the end, and many elements such as `<body>` and `<html>` will be considered still open even though they are actually closed.